Noise Sensitivities and Tinnitus

 Gradually Increase Your Tolerance to Sound

 It takes time to build tolerance to sound, so start doing activities in a quiet place.
-If you notice that the sounds are making your symptoms worse (e.g. making your headache feel worse), then this is a sign that you overdid it, and you may need to take an extra break (e.g. take a short walk, drink water, or go to a quieter room).
+If you notice that the sounds are making your symptoms worse (e.g. making your headache feel a lot worse or so that you cannot tolerate the headache), then this is a sign that you overdid it, and you may need to take an extra break (e.g. take a short walk, drink water, or go to a quieter room).

 Remember, if your symptoms get worse, you are not causing damage to your brain.